- General Safety and Health Issues

 - Post warning signs alerting people to the dangers of fumigation.

-- Always run the ventilation fan before entering the bin to ensure that the environment is not immediately dangerous to your lif 000D e and health.
-1116
+- Always run the ventilation fan before entering the bin to ensure that the environment is not immediately dangerous to your life and health.

 Most producers find that it is often safer, cheaper and more effective to have their stored grain fumigated by a licensed, professional fumigator.